-This course provides the student with a basic understanding of business law.
-Topics may include an introduction to the legal environment (ethics, property and constitutional law); contracts; sales; employer/employee relations (including agency); consumer protection; product liability; torts; criminal law and wills.
+This course provides the student with a basic knowledge of major concepts in business law.
+Topics may include an introduction to the legal environment (ethics, the workings of the United States Court system and constitutional law); contracts, employer/employee relations, consumer protection, product liability, social media and intellectual property law, torts criminal law and wills.
 (59.4 Lec.
 Hrs.)